Here you can find information about Oxford based ensembles that are neither within the remit of OUMS nor the college

 JazzSoc hosts weekly jam sessions on Tuesdays starting at 8.30pm, which usually kick off with performances by special guest musicians (see What’s On), and continue until the wee hours.
 These are open to both student and non-student alike, so get yourself there and don’t miss out!

 The Donut Kings

 The Donut Kings is one of Oxford’s most active and exciting big bands.
 A group of around 18 talented musicians from all over the university, they play everything from well-known swing classics to smooth Latin to hot funk!
 Self-styled ‘the brightest big band sound in Oxford’, The Donut Kings is available for balls, society drinks events, garden parties and much more.
-If you are interested in joining the band or hiring us for your event, please email email@example.com, or alternatively contact DK President, Benjamin Lavelle, at firstname.lastname@example.org
+If you are interested in joining the band or hiring them for your event, please email email@example.com, or alternatively contact DK President, Benjamin Lavelle, at firstname.lastname@example.org.

 Oxford University Symphonic Band

 The Oxford Symphonic Band is one of Oxford’s largest non-auditioning wind bands and is entirely run by the students; their repertoire is predominantly classical and film music.

 They aim to include all wind and brass players who wish to continue playing their instruments whilst at university, but without the pressure of a selective band structure, playing music that is neither too easy nor very difficult.